Mothais a la Feuille

 Fat content: 25 g/100g

 Flavour: lemony, woody

 Alternative spellings: Le Mothais sur Feuille, Mothais-sur-Feuille

 Mothais a la Feuille is a French goat’s cheese originating in the Poitou-Charentes region of western France.
-It is named after the town of Mothe-Saint-Héray where the cheese has been made and sold since the 19th century.
+It is named after the town of Mothe-Saint-Héray, where the cheese has been made and sold since the 19th century.
 In 2002, the cheese was awarded an AOC designation to protect the quality standards.

 Mothais a la Feuille has a soft, runny texture that becomes dense as it ages.
-The unique combination of earthy, lemony and mold flavours of the leaf become intense as the cheese matures.
-On the surface, the rind of the cheese is delicate and wrinkled with blue and green mold underneath the leaf shell.
+The unique combination of earthy, lemony and mould flavours of the leaf become intense as the cheese matures.
+On the surface, the rind of the cheese is delicate and wrinkled with blue and green mould underneath the leaf shell.
 It has been injected with a strain of Geotrichum that allows the cheese to breathe and develop the typical goat milk flavour.
 Mothais a la Feuille pairs well with Champagne or a single-malt whisky.